OpenNeuroDerivatives/ds003500-fmriprep/README.md

 Jobs were submitted using [ReproMan](https://reproman.readthedocs.io/en/latest/) in order to improve reproducibility.
 Output and error logs can be found in .reproman/jobs/local/.

+## Known Issues

+sub-229 did not complete successfully and was thus removed.
+For more info, see https://github.com/poldracklab/tacc-openneuro/issues/38.

 ## Acknowledgements

 These derivatives were generated on the [Texas Advanced Computing Center](https://www.tacc.utexas.edu/) Frontera computing system [1] through their [Pathways allocation](https://frontera-portal.tacc.utexas.edu/allocations/).
 This work was also funded by the [NIH BRAIN Initiative](https://grantome.com/grant/NIH/R24-MH117179-03).